qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 - Relentless refactoring
 - CI/CD (continuous integration & continuous delivery)
 - Pair programming
-- Pull requests, code reviews, walkthroughs
+- Pull requests, code reviews, code walkthroughs
 - Working in baby steps, like Mike Hill's [Many More Much Smaller Steps](https://www.geepawhill.org/series/many-more-much-smaller-steps)

 ## Working Together, Getting Things Done

+The Working Together, Getting Things Done loop is about how we work together, as a team and with other people like product owners, architects, stakeholders, and our way of working.
+Scrum for instance is a framework for this feedback loop, being all about how we work together in a focused way to deliver the most valuable thing first.

 Stuff that happens here:
-- sprints / kanban
+- Sprints, iterations, daily stand-ups, weekly plannings
+- Team dynamics & team coaching
-- velocity
+- Retrospectives
-- work-in-progress limits
+- Kanban, continuous flow, work-in-progress limits
-- impediments
+- Planning, velocity
+- Impediments & impediment resolving
+- Working in pairs or ensemble, mobbing

 ## Product

+Stuff that happens here:
+- (Small) releases, MVPs (minimum valuable product)
+- Roadmapping (+link roadmapping post Paul Dyson)
+- Steering on value
+- Dimensional planning
+- User story mapping
+- Outcomes & impact

 # Leverage effects